BSc (Hons)

 You'll be able to put theory into practice as all academic teaching is geared towards students' understanding, knowledge, and confidence in practice.

 You'll benefit from a blended learning approaching on this course, with most of the teaching delivered virtually, and including groupwork and interactive working.
-There will also be opportunities for face-to-face learning through days in placement, practice-based skills teaching, and placement recall days.
+There may also be opportunities for some face-to-face learning during practice-based skills teaching in year one and practice placement days in years two and three.

 How you are assessed